CodeYourFuture/curriculum/common-docs/content/common-theme/pages/day-plan.md

 src="common-content/blocks/retro"
 +++

 This view builds an agenda for class days.
-We built this because we spent a _lot_ of time making spreadsheets every single week and class days could get chaotic and disruptive to learning.
+We built this because we used to spend a _lot_ of time making spreadsheets every single week and class days could get chaotic and disruptive to learning.
 Now everyone knows _what_ to do _when_.
 Learners can plan things like prayers or medication.
 Volunteers can see when they're needed.
 Everyone can see when they can take a break.

 The day plan will create a schedule from the time (in minutes) stored on each block using the `time-stamper` web component.
 You can override this time on your day plan by adding a `time` parameter as shown in the front matter.